An integrative physician = a better patient experience.

 My frustration stemmed from feeling rushed at my doctor's visits and many times I felt that I wasn't given enough information about my particular diagnosis.
 This would begin the search for a medicine that I never knew existed - Naturopathic Medicine.

 Naturopathic Doctors (NDs) must complete 4 -5 years of a medical program at an accredited naturopathic medical school.
 During that time, we study the basic sciences along with pharmacology and the clinical sciences.
 At the same time, natural treatments are incorporated into the curriculum: botanical medicine, Chinese medicine / acupuncture, hydrotherapy, homeopathy and physical medicine.
-We also learn clinical nutrition, IV therapy and mind body medicine - #nodaysoff .
+We also learn clinical nutrition, IV therapy, minor surgery and mind body medicine - #nodaysoff .
 Prior to state licensure, two sets of professional board examinations must be successfully completed.
 As a result, NDs are trained as primary care physicians (PCPs), but many of us specialize in certain areas like endocrinology, pediatrics or oncology.

 The medicine that we recognize in the United States as "conventional" has not always been the case (as often portrayed).
 Yes - you heard that right!
 Ironically, the first place I learned about this was in one of my public health courses in graduate school.
 Natural medicine (referred to as complementary or alternative medicine in the Western world) has been used throughout many cultures for centuries.
 The advent of modern day medicine took off after the discovery of aspirin and antibiotics in the early 1900s.
 Most pharmaceutical drugs are based on plants that were commonly used in the ancient cultures of the Americas, Africa and Asia.